-A pilot study on the reproductive risks of maternal exposure to magnetic fields from electronic article surveillance systems.
+A pilot study was conducted in Finland to assess the feasibility of a large-scale study on reproductive effects of occupational exposure to intermediate frequency magnetic fields among cashiers working near electronic article surveillance systems.

 A limitation of the study was lack of information about the exact duties of the workers, such as working hours as cashiers.